Sony PlayStation Vita (Wi-Fi)

 Remote Play: Remote Play allows a Vita to connect to a PS3 over a home network.
 While Remote Play initially seemed promising, I've yet to see it really impress.
 It has a lot of potential, but almost every desirable feature seems to be blocked.
 Very few games will even work with the service; I've only seen Killzone 3 work over Remote Play, and you can't watch any Blu-rays or DVDs, either.
 That said, I was able to play videos stored on my NAS through the PS3's DLNA client.

 Sony claims that the Vita's battery life should net around 3 to 5 hours of gameplay on a single charge.
 I've been getting just over 4.5 on a regular basis.
-This number increases when just watching video or listening to music exclusively.
+This number increases when just watching video or listening to music in addition to using other features.

 Finally, the battery is internal and not user-replaceable.
 Again, this decision was probably made to combat piracy, as some of the original PSP's vulnerability was unlocked because of its replaceable battery.